 Divide your team into 2 groups: trainees and trained/certified members.
-Beginners need to be introduced to the honor guard and briefed on how training is accomplished and tracked, the leadership of the team, etc. Veterans need to practice for upcoming events and be given position assignments.
+Beginners need to be introduced to the honor guard and briefed on how training is accomplished and tracked, the leadership of the team, etc. Veterans of the team need to practice for upcoming events and be given position assignments.
 Try to rotate positions so the team does not have just one or two people who can command a color team or fold a flag.
-(USAF photo above)

 Training For a Full-Time Team